AdobeDocs/commerce-admin.en/help/systems/cache-management.md

    - **[!UICONTROL Backend port]** - Identify the backend port that is used to generate config files.
 The default value is: `8080`.

-   - **[!UICONTROL Grace period]** - Specify the number of seconds to use as a grace period to generate config files.
+   - **[!UICONTROL Grace period]** - Determines how long Varnish serves stale content if the backend is not responsive.
 See [Advanced Varnish configuration](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cache/config-varnish-advanced.html) in the _Configuration Guide_.

    - To export the configuration as a `varnish.vcl` file, click the button for the version of Varnish that you use.